Tokyo Subway & Hong Kong MTR, Two of the Top MRT Or Subway Systems in Asia

 New York Subway (Oct 27, 1904)

-Surprisingly, Hong Kong Metro or Mass Transit Railway managed to offer all these.
-They are so efficient and reliable that it does not even have a time-table.
-It has a 99.9% on-time performance and train arrives and leaves every minute.
+Surprisingly, Hong Kong Metro or Mass Transit Railway (Hong Kong MTR) managed to offer all these.
+They are so efficient and reliable that it does not even have a timetable.
+It has a 99.9% on-time performance and the train arrives and leaves every minute.

-Ridership has also increased from 85,000 a day to about 5.2 million people ride daily (2013 figures)
+Ridership has also increased from 85,000 a day to about 5.59 million people ride daily (2016 figures for Hong Kong only, excluding the China Mainland lines).

 It operates only 19 hours a day from 5.30 am to 1.00 am.

 Providing good user experience is crucial to MTR’s success.
-Its Octopus card payment system, a contact-less stored value card, works on the subways, tramways, buses, vending machines, convenience stores and even at restaurants.
+The Hong Kong Octopus Card payment system, a contactless stored value card, can be used not only on the subways but also on tramways, buses, vending machines, convenience stores and even at restaurants.
 The ease-of-use and acceptance at many establishments creates commuters’ loyalty and continued patronage.

 In addition, you also get the following goodies: